krishaamer/green-filter-research/research/introduction.md

 However, the needed investment doesn’t seem so large, coming in at 2.5-5.2 % of the global GDP, if we compare it to the *per year* Global Gross Domestic Product (GDP) estimated at around 100 Trillion USD in 2022 and growing to 105 Trillion USD in 2023 (Aaron O’Neill, 2023; International Monetary Fund, 2023).
 In essence, the estimated total investment gap in climate fits into the economic growth of 1 year of the global economy.

-### Defining the Problem Space {#defining-the-problem-space}

-Does individual climate action help?

--   “Like climate change, the focus on individual actions as a solution is often misplaced, though it remains a focus of media and industry.
-For decades, the petrochemical industry has offloaded responsibility onto individuals through promoting concepts such as the”carbon footprint”, championed in a 2004 advertising campaign by British Petroleum” Lavers, Bond and Rolsky (2022).
--   Individual efforts are too small to matter unless they’re inspired by Community a effort

 ## Research Relevance {#research-relevance}

 This research is timely in 2023 because of the convergence of five trends: